The Car People PPI Claim

 Many consumers may have been mis-sold PPI (Payment Protection Insurance) by The Car People, PPI may have been added to a customer's policy by The Car People, in some cases without their knowledge.
 The Car People may have declined a credit application if PPI was refused by the customer.

 The Car People PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by The Car People.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to The Car People, and this was not clarified to you at the point of sale, then you would be due compensation from The Car People.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to The Car People, and this was not demonstrated to you at the point of sale, then you would be due compensation from The Car People.